Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-Strongly building on the work of Hayashi and Tsurumaru \cite{Hayashi16}, our implementation is again based on the efficient algebra of circulant matrices via the NTT leading to quasi-linear complexity $O(n_S\log(n_S))$ for certain input sizes $n_S$.
-For details we refer to \cite{tocome}.\\
+Strongly building on the work of Hayashi and Tsurumaru \cite{Hayashi16}, our implementation is again based on the efficient algebra of circulant matrices via the NTT leading to quasi-linear complexity $O(n_S\log(n_S))$ for certain input sizes $n_S$ and seed sizes $m_2$.
+For details, we refer to App.\ref{sec:code-ht}.\\